-Skipjack tuna in the EPO is subject to integrated statistical age-structured catch-at-length stock assessments carried out by the IATTC.
+EPO skipjack is subject to regular integrated statistical age-structured catch-at-length stock assessments carried out by the IATTC.
 Although the assessment is termed "interim" by IATTC staff, and it does contain significant sources of uncertainty, it is also considered to be reliable for the purposes of management decision-making (IATTC 2022).
 The assessment incorporates all available data from across the EPO, including catch data but also size and age frequency data and other sources.
+C1.1 is met.